ghanrabban/MATLAB-Feedforward-Deep-Neural-Network-for-EV-Battery/README.md

 Several modifications have been made, primarily to adjust the neuron layers and to utilize NVIDIA CUDA GPU power for fitting different battery dataset, which originates from the same university and is published on [Mendeley Data](https://data.mendeley.com/datasets/9xyvy2njj3/1).

-The "Battery Datasets" folder is divided into "Preprocessed Dataset" and "Raw Dataset" subfolders.
+The "Battery Datasets" folder is divided into "Preprocessed Dataset" subfolders.
 The Preprocessed Dataset folder contains a list of input data for machine learning training.
 Please do not modify these files.
 The Raw Dataset folder contains the original dataset as collected from Mendeley Data.

 The "Original Code" folder includes the original works by Carlos Vidal and his colleagues.